karthikramal/emotion-based-programmatic-advertising/README.md

 Our model consists of two sectors, which are the digital media tech companies such as social media networks and the companies that advertise on the digital walls.
 Digital media tech companies include the users of their platform, which are also the customers to whom the companies will target their advertisements.
 This model will be implemented by the digital media tech companies on their sides and will assist the advertisers in targeting their potential customers based on two sets of information.

 The scenario on Facebook:
 We will implement an algorithm on the Facebook application.
 When a customer interacts with a post for at least 3 seconds, the algorithm will select that post based on the user’s interest.
 The post will have two sections: a title (text) and an image or video.
-The algorithm will use its inbuilt Recognition AI and will study the title and recognize the content available in the image or video.
+The algorithm will use its inbuilt Recognition AI to study the title and recognize the content available in the image or video.
 These potential data will then be sent to the generative AI, predictive AI, and LLM to deliver the output, which will have two sets of information (primary target points): 1) Emotion 2) Situation.
 This extract will then be sent to the centralized AD database.
 Once the emotion and situation are captured by a customer, this customer will be added to a classified customer group, which is the general group for all similar types of customers (with the same emotions and situations).

 100 percent privacy: